July 24, 2020 6 min read

 The first step in learning how to maximize your wardrobe is to take note of what you own and what you actually wear throughout the year.
 Getting rid of clothing can be hard and learning how to downsize your wardrobe can feel like an overwhelming task.
 Sure, there will always be the possibility that the perfect occasion to wear that dress will arise (even though it hasn’t in two years), but is that a good enough reason to keep it?
 One trick to help decide whether you should keep an item is to keep track of what you’re wearing using hangers.
 Start with all your hangers facing one direction.
 As you hang clothing you’ve worn back up in your closet, make sure the hanger now faces the opposite direction.
 At the end of 6 months you’ll be able to see what clothes you haven’t worn a single time.
 These are the pieces you should consider parting with.
-Of course there will be seasonal clothing that hasn’t been worn, so we recommend doing this exercise for the following 6 months to get the full picture of what you wear all year round.
+Because there will be seasonal clothing that hasn’t been worn, we recommend doing this exercise for the following 6 months to get the full picture of what you wear all year round.

 Once you’ve taken note of your clothing - whether or not that means needing to downsize and simplify your wardrobe or simply taking inventory of what you have, the next step is to go back to basics and identify basic clothing items that you have or may be needing.
 Basics are the building blocks of your wardrobe and shouldn’t be underestimated.
 If you’re having trouble building outfits, it might just be because you don’t have the right basics for your style to build off of.
 Basics are versatile clothing items that can be paired with multiple outfits, are not necessarily season dependent and are often neutral coloured clothing that can be styled up or down.
 A great wardrobe basic could include The Fair Crew Neck Tee or The Evolve Top in black or white as either can be styled with jeans, dress pants, leggings and even skirts.
 Once you have your basics down, you’ll always have outfit options you can turn to in a rush.
 For inspo on styling basics, read our “How to Wear 6 Basics Without Looking Boring” blog post!

 Versatile pieces are almost as important as basics when it comes to getting the most out of your wardrobe.
 Versatile pieces are a good place to invest in your wardrobe because they can take the place of multiple styles in your wardrobe.
 For example, our Everyday Twist Top can be worn 5+ ways, yet it’s only one item in your wardrobe and our Chrysalis Cardi is the ultimate versatile item that can be converted from top to dress to romper all in one.

 Maximizing your wardrobe means mixing things up and learning how to style clothes you already own.
 Accessories are a great way to change up your style without buying more clothes.
 Those basics we talked about earlier?
 Pair them with some statement jewelry or a purse with a print to create a new look.
 We love to use The Chrysalis Cardi as a scarf which also maximizes the item’s versatility.

 One reason you may only be wearing a small portion of your wardrobe is because of how your clothes are displayed.
 There is truth to the saying “out of sight, out of mind”.
-For the clothing you’re folding, we recommend folding them so they stand upright rather than stacked on top of each other.
-Tidying queen Marie Kondo has an entire method to this type of folding you can check out here.
+For the best way to store clothes, we recommend folding them so they stand upright rather than stacked on top of each other.
+Tidying queen Marie Kondo has an entire method for this type of folding you can check out here.
 Marie Kondo’s methods also help when learning how to downsize your wardrobe.
 Trust us, once your pants are beautifully folded upright, you won’t want to go back and it will be so much easier to make outfits from your closet because you can easily see each clothing item.

 The longer you wear your clothes, the more you’re getting out of them.
 Investing in well-made clothing is of course one way to get more wear out of clothing before the end of its life cycle.
 But how you take care of your clothing is also a huge factor in how long it will last.
 Reading clothing tags is a great first step to learning how to care for each garment and will help prolong your life of each item.
 For more tips on how to best care for your clothing, read our “5 Tips for Longer-Lasting Clothes” blog post.